-- Visitors shall sign the visitor log located in the main office area and receive a visitor’s badge which must be worn in a visible location at all times while the visitor is present in a District building.
-Wissahickon requires all visitors to provide a photo ID (e.g. driver’s license) for entrance into the building.
+- Visitors shall sign the visitor log located in the main office area and receive a visitor’s badge which must be always worn in a visible location at all times while the visitor is present in a district building.
+Wissahickon requires all visitors to provide a photo ID (e.g., driver’s license) for entrance into the building.

 - Visitors should turn off all cell phones while inside the building.

 - Infants and young students are not allowed into the classroom during a visit as this can be disruptive to the learning process.

 - Visitors should enter the classroom quietly and take a seat as suggested by the teacher.